Outdoor Lighting Installation Cost

 Additional Costs to Budget for

 Outdoor lighting is often a fairly quick job.
-That being said, the price can creep up.
-For example, you'll notice the price is higher if there’s no power nearby, you want smarter controls, or cables need running (and hiding) neatly through the garden.
-These are the most common extras to watch for when you’re comparing quotes.
+That said, the price can creep up depending on what's involved.
+These are the most common extras to watch for when comparing quotes.

-PIR or dusk-to-dawn sensor Adding automatic control so the light comes on with movement or at dusk. £10 – £50 (sensor cost)
+• PIR or dusk-to-dawn sensor — £10 to £50.
+Adds automatic control so the light activates with movement or at dusk.
+A straightforward and cost-effective upgrade at the time of installation.

 Factors That Impact Outdoor Lighting Installer Costs